schoolofdevops/zero-to-chef/chapters/04_cookbooks.md

 # Cookbook and Run_list

+In the previous chapter we gone through resources and recipes, now let us go through Cookbook and Run_list in this chapter.

 ## What is Cookbook?

 - Cookbook contains configuration and policy which are created using Ruby as its reference language.